-This includes a number of small, within-station works including station electrical station upgrades, auxiliary transformer replacement, transformer cooler replacement, refurbishment of earthing systems, health and safety upgrades, transformer bunding, civil works, and provision of spares.
+This includes a number of small, within-station works including station electrical station upgrades, transformer cooler replacement, transformer bushing replacement, refurbishment of earthing systems, health and safety upgrades, transformer bunding, civil works, and provision of spares.
 This work is to be completed within the RP7 period and thus should be completed after 2024.